dotCMS/dotcms-block-editor/README.md

 ### Working in Development Mode in the Editor Playground

-It is possible to play around with new custom extensions within the playground inside the `libs` folder.
-In this way, you can add code and update it live, automatically.
+You can experiment with developing custom extensions within the playground inside the `libs` folder.
+In this way, you can add or edit code and it will update live, automatically.
 The results can be viewed via `localhost`, as in the images below.

 ![Screenshot of VSCode initializing the playground.](https://user-images.githubusercontent.com/3438705/221927152-26ea09d0-a78f-4f2e-b607-92557e2a709c.png)